AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-elaboration_issues-09:

-9. For purposes of defining the early call region, the spec and body of a library unit package which has an Elaborate_Body pragma are treated as if they both belonged to some enclosing declaration list with the body immediately following the specification.
+9. For purposes of defining the early call region, the specification and body of a library unit package which has an Elaborate_Body pragma are treated as if they both belonged to some enclosing declaration list with the body immediately following the specification.
 This means that the early call